Woutitit/woutitit.github.io/index.md

 7. [Analysis](#analysis)

 ## How to use this site
 During song making, the most useful articles are under the **Quick reference** header.

-During song analysis, check out the analysis ideas and the analysis checklist for help with that.
+For song analysis, check out the analysis ideas and the analysis checklist for help with that.

-The other articles are more in depth so if you don't understand stuff, you should go there.

 ## Planning
 - [Personal improvement plan](personal-improvement-plan.md)